thomasple/FeNNol/README.md

-# FeNNol
-### Force-field-enhanced Neural Networks optimized library
+## FeNNol: Force-field-enhanced Neural Networks optimized library
 FeNNol is a library for building, training and running neural network potentials for molecular simulations.
 It is based on the JAX library and is designed to be fast and flexible.

+FeNNol's documentation is available [here](https://thomasple.github.io/FeNNol/).

 ### Warning
 FeNNol is in early stages of development: some APIs are subject to change and documentation is still minimal (but should improve soon !).